 The time taken to undertake a B2B market segmentation process is rarely wasted.
-It can be all too easy for a sales department to lack focus and to chase the easy target, the prospects the competitors chase, or the contacts that are always open for a visit without really thinking through which customers are likely to generate the best long term returns.
+It can be all too easy for a sales department to lack focus and to chase the easy target.
+The prospects competitors chase, or the contacts that are always open for a visit.
+Instead, it is important to think through which customers are likely to generate the best long term returns.

-The result of trying to please / relate to as many customers as possible is an undifferentiated offering that actually fails to please anyone.
-The key is to focus on the business strengths and use this as a basis to identify the most appropriate target customer groups.
+The result of trying to please/relate to as many customers as possible is an undifferentiated offering that fails to please anyone.
+The key is to focus on the business strengths and use this as a basis to identify the most appropriate customer groups.
 The objective must always be to avoid competing on price wherever possible.
-In this post we cover how a B2B market segmentation process may work, its benefits and risks.
+In this post, we cover how a B2B market segmentation process can work, its benefits and risks.

-Segmentation offers an alternative to organising marketing effort around products, instead focussing on customers and their needs.
-It brings focus to the sales effort and negates the ‘me too’ approach that ultimately leads to ever increasing pressure on price.
-Appropriate market segmentation delivers growth and reduces waste on ineffective sales and lead generation activities.
+Segmentation is an alternative to organising marketing effort around products.
+Instead, it focusses on customers and their needs.
+It can negates the ‘me too’ approach and ever increasing pressure on price.
+Appropriate market segmentation delivers growth and reduces waste on ineffective sales and marketing activities.

-Market and customer segmentation can be a complex (and time consuming) subject so it is often best to not to start unless willing AND able to allocate the appropriate resources and act upon the outcome.
+Market and customer segmentation can be complex and time consuming.
+It is often best to not to start unless willing AND able to allocate the appropriate resources.
 Buy in (particularly from the sales department) and inclusion is essential as is an appropriate risk assessment.
-The result of getting the market segmentation process wrong is ultimately lost customers and business.
+The result of getting the market segmentation process wrong is lost customers and business.

 Rules for B2B market segmentation